 - tutorial notes

-C++ Course given on Tuesday and Wednesday of Week 9
+C++ Course given on Wednesday afternoons, weeks 1 and 2 and advanced course All day Wednesday in Week 9

 The C++ course will provide generic skills training in C++.
 C++ is widely used and a complex language that a great number of students in HEP traditionally need to use at some point in their DPhils.
 As C++ also contains most of the concepts used by other programming languages, a good grounding in C++ should reduce the learning curve for other languages.
 The course focuses on basic language and syntax training in the first day and the more advanced object orientated concepts in the second.